Portfolio Optimization Using Monte Carlo Simulation

 Portfolio Optimization Process in Python

-Let’s start by importing relevant libraries and fetching the data for the stocks for Dec 2017.
+Let’s start by importing relevant libraries and fetching the data for the stocks for the year 2024.

 The data looks as shown: